Philadelphia crime family: John Stanfa and the Third Philadelphia Mafia War (1990–1996)

-Natale's "front boss" reign, Natale turns informant, Merlino takes over, and continuing Mafia violence
+Natale's "front boss" reign, Merlino's ascension, and continuing Mafia violence

 Merlino gained notoriety as a flamboyant, celebrity gangster who often went out partying with a large entourage.
-The press dubbed him the John Gotti of Passyunk Avenue due to his candid demeanor in front of news cameras (Passyunk Avenue being a street in South Philadelphia).
+The press dubbed him the "John Gotti of Passyunk Avenue" due to his candid demeanor in front of news cameras; Passyunk Avenue is a prominent street in South Philadelphia.
 He also invited the press when he held Christmas parties for the homeless and gave away turkeys at Thanksgiving in housing projects.

 The arrogance and aggressiveness of Merlino's young faction turned off a lot of criminals from working with the crime family.
 Merlino would often make big bets with bookies and refuse to pay when he lost.
-This practice, known as guzzling, was used on both independent and mob run bookies.
+This practice, known as "guzzling", was used on both independent and mob-run bookies.
 During this time, Merlino and Natale oversaw the crime family's gambling, loan sharking, extortion and stolen goods rackets.

-In 1995, Louis Turra, leader of the Philadelphia drug gang the 10th and Oregon crew (also known as the 10th and O gang), was severely beaten by Merlino's men, allegedly for failing to pay a Mafia street tax on the gang's illegal earnings.
+In 1995, Louis Turra, leader of a Philadelphia drug gang, the 10th & Oregon Crew, was severely beaten by Merlino's men, allegedly for failing to pay a Mafia street tax on the gang's illegal earnings.
 Angered by the beating, Turra sought vengeance.
 His father Anthony hosted a meeting at his house during which Anthony, Louis and his gang discussed killing Merlino.
 In January 1998, Louis Turra apparently hanged himself in a New York City jail while awaiting trial.
 In March 1998, Anthony Turra, on trial on charges of plotting to kill Merlino, was shot dead outside his home by a gunman in a black ski mask.
 He was shot twice as he left for the federal courthouse, where a jury was deliberating in the racketeering and drug case against him and four other men.
 "We consider this an organized crime assassination, a mob hit," Police Inspector Jerrold Kane said.
 Three years later, Merlino was put on trial for helping orchestrate the murder, but was acquitted.